-The bus must use license free commercial standards for its communications as much as is possible.
-It should be robust and viable into the next generation of electronic products.
-It should be a peer-peer design with no requirements for any central control.
-Any two devices from any manufacturers must be able to exchange data.
+- The bus must use license free commercial standards for its communications as much as is possible. - It should be robust and viable into the next generation of electronic products. - It should be a peer-peer design with no requirements for any central control. - Any two devices from any manufacturers must be able to exchange data. - The Open LCB group was chosen to develop this.

-- The result was a set of protocols that can be sent over any media.
-For example, EtherNet, Wi-Fi, CAN (Control Area Network), and others. (some say tin cans and string, but don't believe it) - The NMRA calls this LCC.
+- The result was a set of protocols from the Open LCB group that can be sent over any media.
+For example, EtherNet, Wi-Fi, CAN (Control Area Network), and others. (some say tin cans and string, but don't believe it) - The NMRA calls this Open LCB protocol LCC.
 Layout Command and Control.
-LCC is NOT a replacement for DCC. (unless you consider replacing DCC accessory decoders) - LCC can run along side of DCC, AC, DC, DCS, TMCC, RailPro, Battery power, etc. It is not a way to power your trains, it is a way to control your layout.
+LCC is NOT a replacement for DCC. (unless you consider it replacing DCC accessory decoders) - LCC can be run along side of DCC, AC, DC, DCS, TMCC, RailPro, Battery power, etc. It is not a way to power your trains, it is a way to control your whole layout.